Okelm/okelm.github.io/content/blog/ramda/index.md

 ### Ranges generation

 You need a list of numbers going from `a` to `b`.
 Like range(30, 32) yields [30, 31, 32].
 Unless you implement your own solution for JS you don't have a utility.
-While there are number of ways to implement it in vanilia js https://stackoverflow.com/questions/3895478/does-javascript-have-a-method-like-range-to-generate-a-range-within-the-supp one can choose to use a `range` from Ramda:
+While there are number of ways to implement it [in vanilla js](https://stackoverflow.com/questions/3895478/does-javascript-have-a-method-like-range-to-generate-a-range-within-the-supp), one can choose to use a `range` from Ramda:

 ```js
 R.range(30, 32)